-Of Mycenae the most important monuments are the well-known 'Gate of Lions,' still in its original position, and the Doorway of the 'Treasury of Atreus' (otherwise known as 'the Tomb of Agamemnon').
+The principal products of these periods preserved to us are small objects found in the tombs (see p.
+113); and larger sculptures are rare.
+The most important monuments are the well-known 'Gate of Lions,' still in its original position, at Mycenae, and the Doorway of the 'Treasury of Atreus' (otherwise known as 'the Tomb of Agamemnon') at Mycenae.
 The latter is a vaulted tomb formed in a hill-side, approached by a long horizontal passage.
-It once had a sumptuously decorated doorway of red marble and greenish limestone, with geometrical patterns in low relief.
-This is now broken and dispersed.
-The fragments in this Museum have been collected from several sources.
-Two pieces (nos.
-1, 2) were a part of the collection of
+It once had a sumptuously decorated doorway of red marble and green limestone, with geometrical patterns in low relief.
+This is now broken and dispersed, only fragments such as those in this Museum (1-4a) being extant.
+The fragment 4a (fig. 1) was discovered in the porch of a London house (where it had stood for many years) in 1900, and was presented by Mr. G. Durlacher.